 The Company determines the compensations for Directors (excluding Directors on the Audit & Supervisory Committee) and Officers under the basic policy set by it, referring to research data on officers' compensations conducted by outside research agencies for the composition of remuneration types and payment level.
 The Company intends to enable the officers' compensations to function as incentives to improve the business performance in each business year and corporate value over the mid-to-long term.
-In determining the payments, the Company takes into consideration a balance between the basic remuneration based on each officer's job responsibility and the performance-related compensation (including bonus as the short-term performance-related compensation and stock compensation as the mid-to-long term performancerelated compensation).
+In determining the payments, the Company takes into consideration a balance between the basic remuneration based on each officer's job responsibility and the performance-related compensation and stock compensation as the mid-to-long term performance-related compensation).